Ucar-Solutions/nc-register-2-contact/README.md

 ```

-## Publish to App Store
+## 🚀 Publishing to the App Store

+Ready to share your app with the world?
+Here’s how:

-First get an account for the [App Store](http://apps.nextcloud.com/) then run:
+Secure an account on the Nextcloud App Store [App Store](http://apps.nextcloud.com/).
+Execute:

     make && make appstore

-The archive is located in build/artifacts/appstore and can then be uploaded to the App Store.
+The generated archive will be located in build/artifacts/appstore, ready for you to upload to the App Store.

-## Running tests
+## 🧪 Running Tests

-You can use the provided Makefile to run all tests by using:
+Leverage the Makefile to run all tests effortlessly:

     make test